 Cookies are used for different purposes.
-They allow you to be recognised as the same user across the pages of a website, between websites or when you use an app.
-The types of information that we collect through cookies include IP address; device ID; viewed pages; browser type; browsing information; operating system; internet service provider; timestamp; whether you have responded to an advertisement; the referring URL; and features used or activities engaged in within the website/apps.
+They allow you to be recognised as the same user across the pages of a website and between websites.
+The types of information that we collect through cookies include IP address; device ID; viewed pages; browser type; browsing information; operating system; internet service provider; timestamp; whether you have responded to an advertisement; the referring URL; and features used or activities engaged within the website/apps.

 It also means we can use details about how you’ve interacted with the site, such as the number of clicks you make on a given page, your mouse movements and scrolling activity, the search words you use and the text you enter into various fields.
 We make use of analytics cookies as part of our online advertising campaigns to learn how users interact with our website or apps after they have been shown an online advertisement.
 This may include advertisements on third-party websites.

 To learn more about cookies and how to manage or delete them, simply visit allaboutcookies.org and the help section of your browser.
 In the settings for browsers such as Internet Explorer, Safari, Firefox or Chrome, you can set which cookies to accept and which to reject.
 Where you find these settings depends on which browser you use.
 Use the "Help" function in your browser to locate the settings you need.